blairAJones/ShoppingML/working_files/pca.md

 ### Results
-The data used in this project is not considered high-dimensional; there are ____ numerical features for the eBay data and ____ for the Amazon data.
+The data used in this project is not considered high-dimensional; there are seven numerical features for the eBay data and five for the Amazon data.
 However, PCA is needed for visualizing clusters in 2D, as well as identifying latent trends.

 #### eBay Soccer Jerseys
 The following are the loadings from the soccer data: